shreyash53/MLOPS-Distributed-Platform/README.md

 # ML Ops-Distributed-Platform

-We have built an AI/IOT platform wherein data scientists upload models and application developers will use them to build web applications and upload them to our platform.
-Our platform consists of many actors, namely Platform Admin, Data Scientist, Application Developer, and End User (Application Runner).
+This is an AI/IOT platform wherein Data Scientists can upload ML Models and Application Developers to build AI Applications and deploy them to the platform.

 The platform implements a micro-service based architecture with features like scaling, fault tolerance, scheduling, centralized logging and monitoring.

+The platform consists of many actors, namely Platform Admin, Data Scientist, Application Developer, and End User (Application Runner).
-It is developed using several components like Service Lifecycle Manager, Node Manager, Scheduler, Monitoring Service, Deployment Manager and Sensor Manager.
+It consists of several components like Service Lifecycle Manager, Node Manager, Scheduler, Monitoring Service, Deployment Manager and Sensor Manager.

 ## Application Diagram